Tuesday, July 27, 2010

 On Monday, July 12th when I went back to see Dr. DeCarbo, he removed the black necrosis skin, which was on the inside of my right foot.
 The area was about ¾ by ½ inch and fortunately it was numb and didn’t hurt at all when it was cut away, because the Achilles tendon had already been cut allowing the halo to return the ankle to a 90° angle.

 Below are some pictures showing how my foot looked on Wednesday, June 9th and how it looked on Friday, July 16th – five weeks and two days later.
-Once again, Dr. DeCarbo removed a lot of the black "necrosis" dead skin, so it’s quite a big improvement and proof that the body does heel when given time and the best possible care, which I definitely received from Dr. DeCarbo and the nurses from Comprehensive Health Network.
+It’s quite a big improvement and proof that the body does heel when given time and the best possible care, which I definitely received from Dr. DeCarbo and the nurses from Comprehensive Health Network.

 Sunday, July 11, 2010

-Glenna, a nurse from Comprehensive Health Network, emailed the following pictures to me.
-The swans have taken residents on a wetland which is located near her home and the rainbow was also taken near her home on Thursday, June 15th.
+Glenna, a nurse from Comprehensive Health Network, shared these beautiful photos with me.
+The swans have taken up residence in a wetland near her home, where she also captured this stunning rainbow on Thursday, June 15th.